List of Miracleman characters: Fictional character biography

-During his research Gargunza discovered he was too old for a clone body of himself to be made, and that implanting his mind in a grown superhuman would likely lead to their adult personality engulfing his.
-Instead he planned to take over the body of a superhuman's offspring.
+During his research, Gargunza discovered he was too old for a clone body of himself to be made, and that implanting his mind in a grown superhuman would likely lead to their adult personality engulfing his.
+Instead, he planned to take over the body of a superhuman's offspring.
 After his plan to breed Miracleman and Miraclewoman was undone he settled on assigning agents to watch the Morans, and when Liz became pregnant had her abducted and brought to Paraguay.
 Miracleman and Evelyn Cream arrived to recover her but Gargunza had implanted an overriding post-hypnotic keyword in his progeny after an incident where the group nearly awoke in 1961.
 As such he was able to revert Miracleman to Mike Moran for an hour, and set Miracledog on them.
-However, while Cream was killed Moran was able to survive, and after the hour returned as Miracleman.
+However, while Cream was killed, Moran was able to survive, and after the hour returned as Miracleman.
 The superhuman massacred his guards before lifting Gargunza into Earth's atmosphere.
-After kissing his creator Miracleman threw Gargunza back towards Earth, with the scientist burning up until only his pelvis remains.
+Miracleman throws Gargunza back towards Earth, with Gargunza burning up until only his pelvis remains.

-Despite his crimes, Gargunza is remembered in Miracleman's new world for his role in creating the superhumans, with an Andy Warhol silkscreen of Gargunza hanging in Olympus.
-The Qys Mors makes numerous attempts to resurrect Gargunza but repeatedly finds that he attempts to escape, and that any attempt to alter his evil side drastically lowers his intelligence.
-Both Miracleman and Miraclewoman refuse to visit the various revived Gargunza clones built by Mors, possibly out of fear he may have equipped them with further fail-safes.